skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They draw their swords and start to fight as they fall down to the quarterdeck.
 With them gone, Thordek, Thu'fir, and Eomer are free to choose who they will obey.
 Should they abandon the captain, or risk the entire ship by trying to come about?
-Cutting accross the wind will be very dangrous.
+Cutting across the wind will be very dangerous.

 > Yes, Eomer is mysteriously on deck again, even though he went in.
 > This is one of those moments where the DM lost track and slipped up.
 > I guess he came back outside for some reason?

 They choose to go back for the captain and begin trying to turn about.
-As the ship turns accross the wind, they loose control of the wheel and the ship turns sideways.
+As the ship turns across the wind, they loose control of the wheel and the ship turns sideways.
 Eomer and Thu'fir try to regain course.
 Waves wash over the deck.
 Thordek looses his footing and slides away, ramming into the railing.

 A flash of lightning reveals the two combatants on the Forecastle Deck.
-Beck has run Irnoem through.
+Beck has run Inorem through.
 He pushes the elf off of his sword and into the sea.

 Thordek grabs the banister and tries to work his way down to the